REAL ID vs Passport in 2025: Important Differences Explained

 Can I fly domestically without a REAL ID-compliant driver’s license or other ID?

-No, beginning May 7, 2025, you will need a REAL ID-compliant driver’s license or another form of accepted identification to board a domestic flight.
+No, since May 7, 2025, you need a REAL ID-compliant driver’s license or another form of accepted identification to board a domestic flight.

 Can I use a REAL ID to travel to Canada or Mexico by land?